What is the AOW supplementary allowance?

 When will your AOW supplementary allowance stop?

-Your partner's income and your supplementary allowance
+Your partner’s income and your AOW supplementary allowance

-If your partner’s income changes, it can affect your supplementary allowance.
+If your partner’s income changes, it can affect your AOW supplementary allowance.
 This will depend on the nature of the change and the type of income.
 If your partner’s income is too high, your supplementary allowance will stop.
 Find out more by clicking on an item below.

 The calculation is as follows:

-• The first €320.04 of the gross income is disregarded.
+- The first €320.04 of the gross income is disregarded.

-• Two thirds of the income from work above that amount is deducted from the AOW supplementary allowance
+- Two thirds of the income from work above that amount is deducted from the AOW supplementary allowance

 Some types of income will not affect your supplementary allowance.
 For example, income from assets, holiday pay, or an annuity (if taken out by your partner) are not taken into account.
 This means they are not deducted from your AOW supplementary allowance.

-If your partner has other income such as a pension or benefit, and the total amount comes to more than € 1,061.97 gross per month, this income will be deducted in full and your AOW supplementary allowance will stop.
+If your partner has other income such as a pension or benefit, this income is deducted in full from your supplementary allowance.
+If your partner receives more than €1,061.97 gross per month, your supplementary allowance will stop.

 If your and your partner’s joint income is more than €3,732.95 gross per month, your supplementary allowance is reduced by up to 10%.
 Your own income is taken into account only for this extra reduction.